mhartington/nvim-typescript/README.md

 npm install -g neovim
 ```

+After installing the neovim client, you will have to run `:UpdateRemotePlugins`.

 You might want to also have typescript install globally.
 By default, this plugin will look in your `node_modules` folder first for typescript, but if that does not exist, it will use the global install.